tencent cloud

 }

-Within a single partition, messages are stored in the order in which they are sent.
-Each topic is divided into a number of partitions.
-If messages are distributed to different partitions, the cross-partition message order cannot be ensured.
+Within a single partition, messages are stored in the order they are sent, making them essentially sequentially ordered.
+Each topic has several partitions.
+If messages are assigned to different partitions, the order between different partitions cannot be guaranteed.

-If you want messages to be consumed in the sending order, you can specify keys for such messages on the producer.
-If such messages are sent with the same key, CKafka will select a partition for their storage based on the hash of the key.
-As a partition can be listened on and consumed by only one consumer, messages will be consumed in the sending order.
+To ensure message consumption ordering, you can specify a Key for such messages on the producer side.
+When messages with the same Key are published, CKafka will select a partition for storage based on the hash modulo of the Key.
+Since a partition can only be consumed by a single consumer, this ensures ordered message consumption.

-In CKafka, the main method to ensure message order relies on its partition design and the use of message keys.
-Sequential message scenarios on the client side can be divided into two categories: global order and partition order.
-The practice tutorial for CKafka in these scenarios is as follows:
+In TDMQ for CKafka, the primary approach to ensuring message ordering relies on its partition design and the use of message Keys.
+Client-side scenarios involving ordered messages fall into two categories: global ordering scenarios and partition ordering scenarios.
+For these scenarios, CKafka's best practices are as follows:

 Therefore, it is recommended: